Death and funeral of Prince Edward, Duke of Windsor: Funeral and burial

 The funeral service commenced at 11:15 am and lasted for 30 minutes.
 The bell in the tower tolled for an hour prior to the service.
 The service was conducted by the Dean of Windsor, Launcelot Fleming, and the blessing was given by the Archbishop of Canterbury, Michael Ramsey.
-The Archbishop of York, Donald Coggan and the Moderator of the General Assembly of the Church of Scotland, Ronnie Selby Wright, were also present.
+The Archbishop of York, Donald Coggan, and the Moderator of the General Assembly of the Church of Scotland, Ronnie Selby Wright, were also present.
 The lesson was from chapters 4 and 5 of 2 Corinthians and was read by the Precentor of St George's, Canon Bryan Bentley.
-The hymn "Lead Us Heavenly Father Lead us" was sung before the traditional recitation of Edward's titles as monarch by the Garter King of Arms followed by the Last Post and the Reveille played by the State Trumpeters of the Household Cavalry.
-Wallis sat next to the Queen and the Duke of Edinburgh.
+The hymn "Lead Us Heavenly Father Lead us" was sung before the traditional recitation of Edward's titles as monarch by the Garter King of Arms, followed by the Last Post and the Reveille played by the State Trumpeters of the Household Cavalry.
+Wallis sat next to Queen Elizabeth II and Prince Philip, Duke of Edinburgh.
 The Queen Mother was also present.
 Elizabeth II's children Prince Charles and Princess Anne and her sister Princess Margaret and Margaret's husband the Earl of Snowdon were also present.
-Various diplomats and peers, Prime Minister Edward Heath, the leader of the opposition Harold Wilson and the former Prime Minister and foreign secretary Anthony Eden were also in attendance.
-In the choir also stood Olav V of Norway, Louis Mountbatten, 1st Earl Mountbatten of Burma, Prince Edward, Duke of Kent, and Prince Richard of Gloucester.
+Various diplomats and peers, Prime Minister Edward Heath, the leader of the opposition Harold Wilson and the former Prime Minister and former Foreign Secretary the Earl of Avon were also in attendance.
+In the choir also stood King Olav V of Norway, the Earl Mountbatten of Burma, Prince Edward, Duke of Kent, and Prince Richard of Gloucester.
 Edward's sole surviving brother, Prince Henry, Duke of Gloucester, was unable to attend due to ill health.
 His coffin was carried into St George's Chapel from the Albert Memorial Chapel by soldiers of the Welsh Guards.
 The last post and reveille were played by trumpeters following the service.
 Following the service Edward was buried at the Royal Burial Ground at Frogmore.
 Edward had chosen to be buried in the Royal Burial Ground as opposed to St George's Chapel.
 The burial was attended by only 14 people.
-They included the Queen, the Duke of Edinburgh, the Prince of Wales and John Utter, the Duke of Windsor's secretary, who had accompanied the Duchess to England and who was with her on her return to Paris.
+They included Queen Elizabeth II, Prince Philip, Duke of Edinburgh, Prince Charles and John Utter, the Duke of Windsor's secretary, who had accompanied the Duchess to England and who was with her on her return to Paris.
 Wallis flew directly back to Paris following the ceremony.
 Also present at the funeral service was Sydney Johnson, the personal valet of the Duke.

 Edward's funeral was filmed by television stations but not broadcast, but was broadcast live on BBC Radio 3.
 The BBC hid their broadcasting apparatus behind a cardboard and plywood replica of the walls of Windsor Castle, complete with imitation parapets and buttresses.

+Guests

+Present as part of the 14 guests at the Committal burial service.